everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 Includes the following data:
 * id - a unique event id, integer
-* status - one of 'upcoming','ongoing','finished', 'postponed', 'interrupted', 'all'(default)
+* status - one of 'upcoming','ongoing','finished', 'postponed', 'interrupted'
 * startDate - scheduled start date of the event, Date long format
 * visitingTeamScore - score of visiting team, integer or null
 * homeTeamScore - score of home team, integer or null